ThomasWangWeiHong/Image-Super-Resolution-Convolutional-Neural-Network-for-Remote-Sensing/README.md

 so that they can be used to train the SRCNN model, and functions which uses the model to create an upsampled version of a raster file, and write it to file.

+NOTE: gdal would be unable to write a very large array to file, so please do try to keep the input image file as small as possible.
+      (5000 x 5000 x 4 arrays can still be written to file)

 Requirements:
 - cv2
 - gc